Questions to ask when booking a holiday with limited mobility, disability and care needs

 You may also find interesting:

-- Suggestions for activities for limited mobility travelers while on holiday
+- Suggestions for activities for limited mobility travellers while on holiday

 - Specialist companies for those with limited mobility or accessibility requirements